$100 per person

 Injury: Bodily Injury resulting from an Accident.

 Inpatient: A person who is an overnight resident patient of a Hospital, using and being charged for room and board.

 Intensive Care Unit: A Cardiac Care Unit or other unit or area of a Hospital that meets the required standards of the Joint Commission on Accreditation of Healthcare Organizations for Special Care Units.

-Investigational: Treatment that includes drugs, procedures, or services which are still in the clinical stages of evaluation and not yet released for distribution by the US Food and Drug Administration.
+Investigational: Treatment that includes drugs, procedures or services that are still in the clinical stages of evaluation and not yet released for distribution by the US Food and Drug Administration.

 Master Policyholder: The Beacon/Axis Series Group Insurance Trust (Anguilla).

-Mental or Nervous Disorders: A mental, nervous, or emotional Illness which generally denotes an Illness of the brain with predominant behavioral symptoms; or an Illness of the mind or personality, evidenced by abnormal behavior; or an Illness or disorder of conduct evidenced by socially deviant behavior.
-Mental or Nervous Disorders include without limitation: psychosis; depression; schizophrenia; bipolar affective disorder; and those psychiatric Illnesses listed in the current edition of the Diagnostic and Statistical Manual for Mental Disorders of the American Psychiatric Association.
+Mental or Nervous Disorders: A mental, nervous or emotional Illness that generally denotes an Illness of the brain with predominant behavioral symptoms; or an Illness of the mind or personality, evidenced by abnormal behavior; or an Illness or disorder of conduct evidenced by socially deviant behavior.
+Mental or Nervous Disorders include, without limitation, psychosis; depression; schizophrenia; bipolar affective disorder; and those psychiatric Illnesses listed in the current edition of the Diagnostic and Statistical Manual for Mental Disorders of the American Psychiatric Association.
 Mental or Nervous Disorder does not include learning disabilities, or attitudinal or disciplinary problems.
 For purposes of this insurance, Mental or Nervous Disorder does not include Substance Abuse.

 Mortal Remains: The bodily remains or ashes of a Participating Member.

 Newborn: An infant from the moment of birth through the first thirty-one (31) days.